 - MySQL 5.6 or above.
 Alternatively, you can use MariaDB 10.1 or greater.

 - That you can create tables in your database.

-How to check which version of PHP you’re actually using
+How to check which version of PHP you’re using

 WPML adds language information to URLs.
-It’s been tested with the following permalink structures:
+It has been tested with the following permalink structures:

 - The default